VIBE: Vector Index Benchmark for Embeddings: VIBE

-\paragraph{Quantized datasets} State-of-the-art embeddings are increasingly trained to perform well when quantized to 8-bit integer or even binary precision\footnote{see e.g.\ \url{https://huggingface.co/blog/embedding-quantization}} due to their high computational and storage cost.
-For example, distance computations using the Hamming distance on binarized data are much faster to evaluate using specialized CPU instructions. \textsc{VIBE} contains several embeddings that quantize well, functions to quantize them, and a subset of our default algorithms support these quantized datasets.
+State-of-the-art embeddings are increasingly trained to perform well when quantized to 8-bit integer or even binary precision due to their high computational and storage costs\footnote{See, e.g., \url{https://huggingface.co/blog/embedding-quantization}}.
+For example, distance computations using the Hamming distance on binarized data are much faster to evaluate using bitwise XOR and specialized population-count instructions, such as those provided by the AVX-512 VPOPCNTDQ extension. \textsc{VIBE} provides quantized variants of embedding datasets and functions for creating them; a subset of the default algorithms supports these variants (see Appendix~\ref{app:binary-and-GPU}).